Saipravallika2001/Real-Time-Weather-Data-Pipeline/README.md

-# 🌐 ClimaWatch: Real-Time City Weather Tracker
+# 🌐 Climate Watch: Real-Time Weather Data Pipeline

 A **Real-Time Weather Data Pipeline** that fetches live data from the OpenWeather API, streams it via Kafka, stores it in PostgreSQL, and displays insights on an interactive Streamlit dashboard.